 - Lifetime ISA withdrawal penalties

 How the Lifetime ISA works

-The Lifetime ISA (LISA) launched on 6th April 2017.
-It works alongside the existing ISA, and provides much of the tax-free savings elements of existing ISAs.
+The Lifetime ISA (LISA) works alongside the existing ISA, and provides much of the tax-free savings elements of existing ISAs.

 You can save up to £4,000 into a Lifetime ISA, per person, per tax year, although this forms part of your overall ISA allowance, which is £20,000 for the current tax year.
 Therefore, if you save the maximum £4,000 into a Lifetime ISA, you can only save a further £16,000 into a standard ISA.
 Married couples can double these allowances.